bombasticSlacks/Aspirant/Game/Conjurer.md

 * Teleport an exact item to yourself.

 #### Lead To Gold
-As production work, you can transform matter into gold.
+As [Production Work](Activities#Production%20Work), you can transform matter into gold.
 Perform a fixed difficulty ritual test with a difficulty of your choice, if successful, you receive gold nuggets worth 3 times the difficulty in silver.
 This requires an [Alchemists Tool Set](Example-Gear#Alchemists%20Tool%20Set).

 ### Master